 Console reports on the validation states of transferred files on nodes that are validated by IBM Aspera Validator.
-Validator is installed separately and has its own documentation.
-You can find the IBM Aspera Validator Admin Guide on the IBM Aspera Faspex downloads page: https://downloads.asperasoft.com/en/downloads/6.
+For more information, see the IBM Aspera Validator Admin Guide.

 Validation Status Monitoring

 If configured to validate transferred files for a node, Validator updates the validation status on the node, which Console then reports.
 The possible validation states are: